medbalighhamdi/Patterns.DistributedJoins/README.md

 # Distributed Joins

 Distributed join is a pattern for HTTP-based microservices.
-They allow streamlining remote service consumption on a single interface basis with optimum performance in accordance to HTTP clients usage best practises.
+They allow streamlining remote service consumption on a single interface basis with optimum performance following HTTP clients' usage best practices.

 # Patterns and sub-patterns